k-seth/ClanRecruitingBot/README.md

 #### Windows

+(Not currently working.
+Script is not set up)
 1. Navigate to the ClanRecruitingBot folder in the File Explorer
 2. Double click "run.bat"
 3. The bot will now be active in Discord